 Indulge in Some Comfort Food

 Give in to those comfort food cravings every once in a while.
 Think warm and satisfying.
 Cinnamon rolls or porridge for breakfast, soups and breads for lunches, stews and casseroles for dinner.
 Whatever food makes you feel good, is hygge.
 If you aren’t super into baking or cooking, there are some amazing places around town for some true hygge treats.
 Spruce Cafe makes for a quick stop to grab a bowl of soup and a side of bread.
-They always have a variety, including a vegetarian option.
 Lucky’s Bakehouse and Creamery serves up a variety of delicious desserts – it’s one of my favorite spots for an afternoon treat and coffee.

 Warming Drinks that Warm the Soul